Introduction to blockchain for supply chain management

 Procurement strategy and negotiation

 The transparency afforded by blockchain may enable buyers to negotiate more effectively with their supply chain partners.
-A relevant example of blockchain being utilised to support procurement strategy is that of a large and complex organisation which had relied on subsidiaries and intermediaries to conduct their procurement activities, and as a result of this fragmented approach, they had missed out on appropriate volume discounts.
+A relevant example of blockchain being utilised to support procurement strategy is that of a large and complex organisation that had relied on subsidiaries and intermediaries to conduct their procurement activities, and as a result of this fragmented approach, they had missed out on appropriate volume discounts.
 By using blockchain technology they were able to quickly and easily view their total procurement volume and address this issue in future procurement strategy planning and negotiations.